Alex Pietrangelo: St. Louis Blues

 On August 24, 2016, Pietrangelo was named captain of the Blues.
 In his second year as captain, he was injured in a game against the Detroit Red Wings on December 9 and was placed on injured reserve until December 19.
 Despite his setback from injury, Pietrangelo was selected for his first NHL All-Star Game where he won the All-Star passing challenge.
 Pietrangelo also set a new career-high in points and goals at the conclusion of the regular season.
 On June 12, 2019, Pietrangelo and the Blues defeated the Boston Bruins to win their first Stanley Cup in franchise history.
-Pietrangelo scored the cup-winning goal in Game 7 after being set up by Jaden Schwartz.
+Pietrangelo scored the Stanley Cup-winning goal in game 7 after being set up by Jaden Schwartz.
 During the 2019 playoffs, Pietrangelo tied with Bruins defenceman Torey Krug for leading the league in assists and lead the league in scoring amongst defenceman.

-On December 29, 2019, Pietrangelo got his 326th assist, topping Al MacInnis as the most by a Blues defenseman.
-Pietrangelo was selected to play in his second All-Star Game, along with Blues teammates Ryan O'Reilly, David Perron and Jordan Binnington.
+On December 29, 2019, Pietrangelo got his 326th assist, topping Al MacInnis as the most by a Blues defenceman.
+Pietrangelo was selected to play in his second NHL All-Star Game, along with Blues teammates Ryan O'Reilly, David Perron and Jordan Binnington.